 Publicly Available Learning Resources

 SFRA makes use of open-source technologies such as Java, Bootstrap, and more.
 There is a lot of publicly available training and learning material available on the internet for these technologies.
 On the other hand, SiteGenesis is a propriety code that involves Demandware scripts and UX Studio to develop Pipelines and Pipelets.
 Information on these is not readily available on the internet.

 Readily Available Support

 Further expanding on the above point, coding professionals can learn the open-source languages compatible with SFRA.
-Because of the popularity of these technologies and utility in multiple industries and applications, developers are always willing to upgrade their knowledge on these technologies.
+Because of the popularity of these technologies and their utility in multiple industries and applications, developers are always willing to upgrade their knowledge of these technologies.
 As a result, you will find an ample amount of development and maintenance support in any part of the globe for a solution based on SFRA.

 On the other hand, the support resources for SiteGenesis are scarcely available since it is only compatible with Demandware.

 The latest features offered by SFRA help the marketing team in the following ways:

 The storefront developed on SFRA are built keeping in mind mobile devices first, rather than desktop.
 It helps marketers to reach out to the customers on their devices and promote the products/services efficiently and seamlessly.
 Salesforce developed SFRA after critically analyzing more than 2000 mobile websites.
 It ensured that SFRA is compatible with the latest mobile frameworks, such as Bootstrap.

 When a company launches a new mobile device, the storefronts built on these mobile frameworks don’t need to be updated manually, as the framework automatically updates the list of compatible devices and adds the new device, resulting in faster time-to-market.